 Botanical name: Melissa officinalis

 “Melissa officinalis is native to Europe, central Asia and Iran, but is now naturalized around the world.

 Lemon balm seeds require light and at least 20 °C (70 °F) to germinate.
 Lemon balm grows in clumps and spreads vegetatively, as well as by seed.
 In mild temperate zones, the stems of the plant die off at the start of the winter, but shoot up again in spring.
 Lemon balm grows vigorously; it should not be planted where it will spread into other plantings.

 As of 1992, the major producing countries were Hungary, Egypt, and Italy for herb, and Ireland for essential oil.”
 (Lemon balm, n.d.)

 We only ship to the continental USA no shipping to California, Arizona, Alaska, Hawaii and Puerto Rico.
-Most plants ship bare root or with minimal soil in a bag.
-No shipment of 5 gallon pots or larger they must be picked up at the nursery ( or call for special shipping arrangements to see if we can ship to you ).
+Our plants ship bare root or with minimal soil in a bag.
+5 gallon pots or larger they must be picked up at the nursery ( or call for special shipping arrangements to see if we can ship to you ).

 The picture is an example and is not always the actual plant being shipped